-Medium or Maniac-Which?
+Medium or Manfac-Which?

-The New York Observer, a paper claiming to be "the best family, religious and secular paper," under the heading, "Prayer with one deranged," relates how a Mr. Bedell then a young clergyman, now bishop in one of the church organizations, forty years ago, while at a meeting for prayer and reading a psalm of David, on reaching the word "Messiah," was interrupted by an unearthly shrick that chilled the currents of his blood a shrick that haunts him still, after forty years, and which proceeded from a lady communicant, "specially valued for her gentleness, quietness and devout and amiable traits and habits."
-It relates how after a moment's pause he resumed the reading, without interruption till the word "Messiah" was repeated, when again came the same unearthly shriek.
-At this date, at a a Spiritualist's meeting, this might pass away without creating much disturbance.
+The New York Observer, a paper claiming to be "the best family, religious and secular paper," under the heading, "Prayer with one deranged," relates how a Mr. Bedell, then a young clergyman, now bishop in one of the church organizations, forty years ago, while at a meeting for prayer and reading a psalm of David, on reaching the word 'Messiah," was interrupted by an unearthly shrick that chilled the currents of his blood a shrick that haunts him still, after forty years, and which proceeded from a lady communicant, "specially valued for her gentleness, quictness and devout and amia-ble traits and habits."
+It relates how after a moment's pause he resumed the reading, without interruption till the word "Messlah" was repeated, when again came the same unearthly shrick.
+At this date, at a a Spiritualist's meeting; this might pass away without creating much disturbance.
 Not so there at that meeting for prayer.
 The congregation was dismissed and the young minister persuaded the utterer of the shrick to retire to a neighboring house.
-Here she upbraided him for the dishonor done to her infant son whom she affirmed to be Messian, by (as she states it) terminating a meeting which had been gathered in his honor, and persuaded him to recall the congregation and resume the services.
+Here she upbraided him for the dishonor done to her infant son whom she affirmed to be Messian, by (as she states it) termin-ating a meeting which had been gathered in his honor, and persuaded him to recall the congregation and resume the services.
 She insisted, however, not one word of the original service should be altered.
-When he reached the word "Messiah," again came that shrick, so unearthly it froze his blood's current, "his lips refused their office."
+When he reached the word "Messiab," again came that shrick, so unearthly it froze his blood's current, "his lips refused.their office."
 He "shut his bible."
 When the lady, taking occasion in, and advantage of, the silence, said, "Let us pray."
-We will let Mr. Bedell tell the rest in his own words of contract the rest in his own words of contract the rest in his own words of the late. tell the rest in his own words as given by

-"We knelt, and she poured forth such a prayer as I can imagine the saints to utter before the throne.
+We will let Mr. Bedell tell the rest in his own words as given by the Observer : "We kuelt, and she poured forth such a prayer as I can imagine the saints to utter before the throne.
 It was joyously faithful and full of hope.
-It was perfectly coherent except when alluding to her son as Messiah for she mingled the thought with remem brances of the infant of Bethlehem.
-But it was redolent of praise, full of love to the redeeming Lord.
+It was perfectly coherent except when alluding to her son as Messiah for she mingled the thought with remem brances of the infant of Bethlehrem: But it was redolent of praise, full of love to the redeeming Lord.
 Her lips seemed touched with the fire of the altar.
-When she had finished, she said.
-Now, Mr. Bedell, give out a hymn,' and I gave outthis time deserted my soul.
-I knew that my friend (the lady) had no ear for music, had never turned a tune in her life, could not even sing a lullaby to her children in the nursery.
-There was no one to sing.
-She arose, and then, from that voice, all ignorant of song, came forth the hymn, to a familiar tune, as true and pure and musical as ever was heard on earth.
-It was such a song as angels sing.
-Explain it who can.
-It is a psychological phenomenon not mentioned in the books, so far as I know. . .
-She sang every verse of the hymn, no one accompanying her.
-All listening in amazement and when she had sung,- she said, Now, Mr. Bedell, dismiss us with the Benediction.'
-She returned quietly to her home.
-In one week we carried her body
+When she had finished, she said, 'Now, Mr. Bedell, give out a hymn,' and I gave outligious paper can't account for the phenom-evon.
+They say, "Explain it who can."
+They say it twice in the article.
+The paper heads the article by stamping the lady as "deranged," whatever that may be, but does not question the facts.
+Here we have a spirit claiming, through the mouth of a medium, that she is the mother of the "Messiah," and who shricks at the style and manner in which his name is introduced at a meeting professedly held for his honor.
+The cold and formal, pompous reading in the service, don't suit her.
+She tells them to try it over again, and when the critical point is reached, she paralyzes the tongue of the officiating man and gives the audi-ence a sample of the spirit in which the services should be conducted.
+That seems simple.
+But the paper calls the lady de-ranged, and the "minister" while twice exclaiming, "Explain it who can," and declar-ing such a case not mentioned in psycho-logical books, regards her as incoherent "when alluding to her son as Messiah, for she mingled the thought with remembran-ces of the infant of Bethlonem."